Success!

 What are the financial obligations for band?

 Band fees will be discussed in detail at our New Marcher Parent Meeting in May.
-Our stance on music education has always been, and will continue to be, that wee do not want any student to be unable to participate due to financial issues.
+Our stance on music education has always been, and will continue to be, that we do not want any student to be unable to participate due to financial reasons.
 We will work with any student and parent in a discrete manner to help in any way possible.

 Is it possible to do athletics and band?